Developing the antigen

 DNA and RNA vaccines – The vaccine is encoded by DNA or RNA particles, which are injected into the subject to produce the vaccine.
 This avoids having to humanize the platform as the antigen will have the proper protein modifications since it’s being produced in the host itself.
 For RNA vaccines, the preferred type of vaccine is a self-replicating RNA particle as it’s relatively easy to deliver and relatively effective.

 In the United States, once a vaccine has met all the necessary goals in its initial stage of development, an Investigation New Drug (IND) application is sent to the US Food and Drug Administration (FDA), which is needed for clinical testing.
 If granted, the vaccine still requires at least three phases of clinical trials.
 Phase I involves using a small cohort of patients, usually around 20 to 80 people, and determining the vaccine’s safety and the extent of the immune response it generates.
 If the vaccine is intended for children, the researchers will first test adults, then gradually step down the age of the test subjects.
 If it passes Phase I, it moves on to Phase II, which involves a cohort of hundreds of subjects, some of whom may be at risk of getting the disease in question.
 Finally, Phase III trials involve thousands to tens of thousands of subjects and assess both the efficacy and safety of the vaccine.
-These large-scale studies are usually randomized, tested against a placebo, and blinded, so that the subjects don’t know what treatment they’re receiving.
+These large-scale studies are usually randomized, tested against a placebo, and blinded so that the subjects don’t know what treatment they’re receiving.
+Varying vaccine labels should also be used at each phase, to indicate the dose requirements, and proper administration procedures.
 If the vaccine performs well throughout all three phases of testing, the vaccine manufacturer will then submit a Biologic License Application to the FDA and, following inspection of its operations by the FDA, will ultimately gain approval to sell the product.6

 Once the vaccine is approved, testing doesn’t stop there.
 Many vaccines enter Phase IV trials, which study their effects in real-world situations.
 Vaccine manufacturers also need to maintain high production standards as they synthesize new batches of product, continuously providing documentation related to Current Good Manufacturing Processes (cGMP) to the FDA or any other regulatory authority.7 As another measure of safety, there is also the Vaccine Adverse Event Reporting System (VAERS), which was established in 1990 by the Center for Disease Control and Prevention (CDC) and the FDA.
 VAERS collects information on adverse events possibly related to the administration of vaccines in order to detect previously unknown adverse effects, monitor known adverse effects, identify potential risk factors, identify specific lots that are associated with increased adverse events, and assess the safety of new vaccines.
 Another database established by the CDC, the Vaccine Safety Datalink (VSD), helps share information between large medical groups regarding vaccine safety and efficacy.6

 Vaccination is one of the most cost-effective ways to manage infectious diseases worldwide.
-Many countries rely on companies to supply enough vaccine for routine immunization programs to keep the population healthy.7 The benefits for low- and middle-income countries far outweigh the costs, yielding return on investments of up to $44 for every $1 spent.3 However, vaccine production is challenging because it must be kept consistent, from the process itself to the raw materials used, with small changes resulting in altered purity, safety profiles, and effectiveness.7 It also costs huge amounts of money and resources to develop a single vaccine; from concept to market, expenses can be as high as $500 million over the span of 5 to 18 years.2 Therefore, as the demand for vaccines grows, so too does the innovation to design and formulate them, allowing manufacturers to keep costs low in order to scale up production and provide high-quality products to those that need them most.
+Many countries rely on companies to supply enough vaccines for routine immunization programs to keep the population healthy.7 The benefits for low- and middle-income countries far outweigh the costs, yielding a return on investments of up to $44 for every $1 spent.3 However, vaccine production is challenging because it must be kept consistent, from the process itself to the raw materials used, with small changes resulting in altered purity, safety profiles, and effectiveness.7 Delivery can also pose a challenge, with some vaccines requiring cold storage for safe distribution.
+This necessitates the implementation of a sustainable cold chain, with freezers, insulated containers, temperature data loggers, and vaccine refrigerator labels.
+It also costs huge amounts of money and resources to develop a single vaccine; from concept to market, expenses can be as high as $500 million over the span of 5 to 18 years.2 Therefore, as the demand for vaccines grows, so too does the innovation to design and formulate them, allowing manufacturers to keep costs low in order to scale up production and provide high-quality products to those that need them most.

 - Cunningham AL, Garçon N, Leo O, et al. Vaccine development: From concept to early clinical testing.
 Vaccine.
 2016;34(52):6655-6664.